General bounds on electronic shot noise in the absence of currents

-Interestingly, in the case of a constant transmission probability, a direct numerical evaluation of Eq.~\eqref{eq:noise-general} for arbitrary temperatures $T_\lef$ and $T_\ri$~\cite{supp} shows that Eq.~\eqref{eq:charge-ratio-constant} is an \textit{upper bound} for $\RI$.
-In contrast, we here find that already a weak energy-dependence in the transmission probability breaks this bound!
-The presence of the thermovoltage $\Delta\mu_I\neq0$ in Eq.~\eqref{eq:ratio-charge} always leads to an increase with respect to Eq.~\eqref{eq:charge-ratio-constant}, which is however small since Eq.~\eqref{eq:thermovoltage} yields $\beta_\lef\Delta\mu_I\sim k_\text{B}T_\lef/\Gamma\ll 1$.
+Interestingly, a direct numerical evaluation of Eq.~\eqref{eq:noise-general} for arbitrary temperatures $T_\lef$ and $T_\ri$~\cite{supp} shows that Eq.~\eqref{eq:charge-ratio-constant} is an \textit{upper} limit for $\RI$ in the case of a constant transmission.
+In contrast, we here find that a weak energy dependence in $D(E)$ already breaks this limit.
+In the regime of validity of Eq.~\eqref{eq:ratio-charge}, the presence of the thermovoltage $\Delta\mu_I\neq0$ always leads to an increase with respect to Eq.~\eqref{eq:charge-ratio-constant}.